-- (a) All values refer to an oxygen content in the exhaust gas of 6% and dry basis. - (b) Hourly average concentration - (c) NMVOCs should be monitored by gas sampling and laboratory analysis at an agreed interval.
+- (c) NMVOCs should be monitored by gas sampling and laboratory analysis at an agreed interval.
 For the first 12 months (starting from August 2019), monitoring should be carried out at quarterly intervals.
-The monitoring frequency should then be reduced to

-Parameter Maximum Emission Level (mg/Nm3) (a) ssion Level (mg/Nm3) (a) (b) half-yearly for next 12 months (starting f rom August 2020).
-The monitoring of NMVOCs ended in August 2021.

-(d) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion process.
+The monitoring frequency should then be reduced to half-yearly for next 12 months (starting from August 2020).
+The monitoring of NMVOCs ended in August 2021. - (d) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion process.